e-sensing/sits/README.md

     Cube (BDC).
 3. Sentinel-2/2A collections available in Digital Earth Africa.
 4. Data cubes produced by the “gdalcubes” package.
-5. Local image collections organized as raster stacks.
+5. Local image collections.

 SITS relies on STAC services provided by these cloud services.
-The user can define a data cube by selecting a collection in a cloud service and then defining a space-time extent.
+The user can define a data cube by selecting a collection in a cloud service and then specifying a space-time extent.
 For example, the following code will define a data cube of Sentinel-2/2A images using AWS.
-Users need to provide AWS credentials using environment variables.

 ``` r
 s2_cube <- sits_cube(source = "AWS",